Working, Internships and Graduate Employment

 Permission to remain

 Persons who qualify under this scheme will be granted Stamp 1G for a 12 month period starting on the date upon which the person receives their exam results.
 The purpose of the permission to remain under this Scheme is to seek employment and gain a Hosting Agreement, Green Card or Work Permit.
 After 12 months, you may be eligible for the Green Card or Work Permit Scheme.
 This permission is granted by the Department of Enterprise Trade and Innovation.
-Please see here for more information.
+More information on Employment Permits.

 Conditions